 To CO:LUMN, has a more diverse menu from coffee and snacks to pasta, rice, pizza, and salad.
 However, this is a featured art space and entrance on the weekends and holidays may require a fee.
 Avoid visiting there at peak hours if you want to avoid the crowd.

 If you find cafes and art spaces in Seongsu-dong exciting, continue your exploration in Hannam-dong.
 The area is a “Global Village” in Itaewon, central Seoul, and popular among foreign residents.
 At night, Itaewon is lit up with bars and exciting nightlife.
 It looks different during the day.
 Instead, the rather narrow streets are filled with unique bakeries and cake shops – and many of them gained attention from cake lovers.
 Like the rainbow cakes and mint chocolate cream cakes at Frank’s, Halloween-themed lemonade, grapefruit ade and cupcakes at Monster Cupcakes, and fluffy pancakes at Pancake Original Story.
 There is always a new shop popping up somewhere in Hannam-dong and I was excited to see something new every time I visited there.

 Have a full meal at Bicena, or shop at designer stores like 2Dello, you could easily spend half a day in the neighborhood with a satisfied and fulfilling memory.

 Banpo-dong 반포동: The Montmartre of Seoul

-It is yet another cargo mall right next to the subway station – Honestly, it doesn’t have much to except for the gallery.
+It is yet another cargo mall right next to the subway station – Honestly, it doesn’t have much to do except for the gallery.
 It gets more exciting when it’s open to an event.
-The cargo mall has open space for music or short term exhibitions.
+The cargo mall has open space for music or short-term exhibitions.
 Check out the schedule online before heading to Chang-dong.